 Odanacatib blocks the enzyme cathepsin K, found in osteoclasts and involved in bone resorption.
 In other words, cathepsin K breaks down bone tissue.
-If you have the Save Our Bones Program, you already know the conditions necessary for normal bone remodeling to maintain and increase bone density.
+If you have the Osteoporosis Reversal Program, you already know the conditions necessary for normal bone remodeling to maintain and increase bone density.
 The absence of those important processes results in stalled bone resorption, leading to old, brittle bones, which are therefore more prone to fracture.

 Bisphosphonates such as alendronate, the generic of Merck’s Fosamax and drugs such as Boniva, Actonel and Reclast also stop bone resorption.
 Prolia (denosumab) de-activates osteoclasts, resulting in – you guessed it – stalled bone resorption.

 Based on Odanacatib’s mechanism of action, it’s easy to predict that the “safety issues” may be the same – or perhaps even worse – than those of bisphosphonates.
 But of course, this will most likely not be brought to light until much later, as it happened with bisphosphonates.

 Alendronate trials were at first of relatively short duration.
 US and International Phase III trials against placebo were conducted for only three years.2 And during the Fracture Intervention Trials (FIT), study subjects were treated with alendronate for three and four and a half years.2 The Fracture Intervention Trials were followed by the Long-term Extension (FLEX) trials, where it was shown that: